-The probabilistic approach is handy for doing away with false information.
-It analyzes a large variety of data instead of just binary correspondences, as in the deterministic method.
-Whereas online data is limited, it is ineffective when speaking about identity resolution involving interactions in the real world.
+The probabilistic approach is handy for ruling out false information.
+It analyzes a large amount of data instead of only binary correspondences, as in the deterministic method.
+On the other hand, as this approach is limited to online data, it is ineffective when discussing identity resolution involving real-world interactions.

 Some technologies use deterministic and probabilistic methods to create a precise and scalable approach.
 Theoretically, this seems like the best of both worlds.
-Unfortunately, it is slightly different when put into practice due to low-quality data, imprecise links, and contaminated data clusters.
+Unfortunately, it is slightly different when put into practice due to low-quality data, inaccurate links, and contaminated data clusters.

 For the hybrid method to succeed, marketing professionals need to apply deterministic approach results as a source for probabilistic approaches, so they can evaluate which connections are relevant.
 In other words, you can't just match deterministic data with probabilistic data after creating both by different methods.
 It would be like adding yeast to a piece of baked bread and expecting it to keep rising.

 Identity data has become vital in acquiring and increasing customer loyalty.

 This means that you can accurately segment an individual or a family within the graph, so you can connect contact point data with purchasing data or other results.
 To do this correctly, you need a stable end-to-end identity resolution system, which has the ability to evaluate and make decisions on an individual level, tracking each contact point in a granular way.